bluenote-1577/phase-doc/docs/source/usage.rst

 #.
 Reads will be output in the ``out-dir/long_reads`` or ``out-dir/short_reads folders``.
 #.
 Paired-end reads are placed in the short_reads folder, and single-end reads are in the long-reads folders (even for short single-end reads).
 #.
-A special file ``out-dir/long_reads/snpless_reads.fastq`` represent reads that pass filtering thresholds but reside in blocks on the reference that have little to no variation (i.e. from ``reads_without_snps.tsv``.
+A special file ``out-dir/long_reads/snpless_reads.fastq``represents reads that pass filtering thresholds but reside in blocks on the reference that have little to no variation (i.e. from ``reads_without_snps.tsv``.
 If you attempt to phase a genome with almost no variation (e.g. only false positive, scattered SNPs) then most of your reads will be here.

-For example, the file ``1_part.fastq`` contains all of the reads in fastq format for the 1th haplotype, also labeled as HAP1 in other files.
+For example, the file ``1_part.fastq`` contains all of the reads in fastq format for the 1st haplotype, also labeled as HAP1 in other files.

 Importantly, **long-reads are trimmed against the haplosets**.
 For example, consider a read of length 1500 that is mapped from [200,1700] on the contig.
 If this read is part of HAP1, and HAP1's BASERANGE is 500-1000, we only output the portions of the read that are mapped between [500,1000] on the genome.
 This approach helps to prevent poor assemblies near the edges of the haplosets.